CSC207-UofT/course-project-group-fifty-two-uwu/Phase0/progress_report.md

 * Samantha: Planning to create UI/GUI related elements or various interface adapter classes, alongside miscellanies such as refactoring and testing.

+* Wilson: I will work on the various controller-layer classes, in particular, GameState and CommandController.
+I also want to help design the battle and shop system, if/when those are added.

 ##Question

 * What's the most practical way for our game program to save and load certain data?
 * If we want to add a potential battling system, what other Use Case class could facilitate the process?
+* What is the best way to handle player stats? (i.e. a list of Stat instances or a fixed-size associative array)